zackdean808/pyvaders/README.md

 - For any assest added must have source or credit source on the CREDITS.md file.
 If all Artist feel free to contrubrute

-- Be Nice and Repectful for any new ideas or approaches for changing the code.
+- Be Nice and Repectful to any new ideas or approaches for changing the code.
 All skill levels are welcome.

 - You contrubite in any form (not limited docs, art, music, marketing, research etc .)